danhalvorsen/daprify/README.md

 Commands:
   gen_all         Generates everything needed to use Dapr with docker-compose (components, config, certificates and docker-compose file(s))
-                  If all your services has a PackageReference to Dapr use --solution_path instead of --services.
+                  If all your services has a PackageReference to Dapr use --solution_paths instead of --services.
                   Use dotnet run gen_all -- -help to see all available options.

                   Examples:
-                    dotnet run gen_all --components rabbitmq redis --services ServiceA ServiceB --settings mtls tracing --solution_path ../../Backend gen_certs       Generates certificates needed for the Dapr sidecars.
+                    dotnet run gen_all --components rabbitmq redis --services ServiceA ServiceB --settings mtls tracing --solution_paths ../../Backend gen_certs       Generates certificates needed for the Dapr sidecars.

                   Examples: